 Information that relates to the client is known as confidential or proprietary and will be held in confidence by the developer.
 This is also true for the client, who has to keep developer information confidential.

 These confidentiality obligations will continue for a number of years as agreed upon in the contract.

 Limitation of Liability

 Both parties are not liable to the other for indirect, consequential, or special incidental damages arising as a result of the work.
 To the extent allowed by the law, the client will hold the developer responsible for claims incurred by the developer arising from the client's breach of contract, along with attorney fees and expenses.

 If you need help with a master service agreement for software development, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.